-- Advises hedge fund regarding potential whistleblower allegations of fraud and violations of U.S. securities laws.
+- Advised hedge fund regarding potential whistleblower allegations of fraud and violations of U.S. securities laws.

 - Advised large, publicly traded company in multi-year SEC investigation involving allegations of misleading public statements and accounting fraud; successfully secured termination of the matter without action.

-- Represented footwear and apparel company in commercial licensing dispute; resolved in settlement after motion to dismiss briefing.
+- Represented footwear and apparel company in commercial licensing dispute against competitive fitness sports company; resolved in settlement after motion to dismiss briefing.

 - Represents asylum seeker in immigration court hearings; co-lead during direct testimony in Merit’s Hearing.